-The bong, also known as a water pipe, is one of the oldest and most commonly used modes of cannabis smoking.
-Using water to cool and filter smoke, the basic bong mounts a bowl of packed cannabis on top of a downstem, which directs the smoke through water at the base, then up the neck of the bong and through the mouthpiece.
+The bong, also known as a water pipe, is one of the oldest and most commonly used tools for smoking cannabis.
+Using water to cool and filter smoke, the basic bong mounts a bowl of packed cannabis on top of a downstem, which directs the smoke through water at the base then up the neck of the bong and through the mouthpiece.

 One of the reasons glass bongs have remained a popular way to smoke for so long is that they're easy to use.
-Not only do they eliminate harsh smoke and potentially filter out carcinogens and other toxicants produced by burning cannabis, they also require less prep work than a joint and are generally easier to learn to use than other smoking devices or methods.
-Unfortunately, they can also be exceptionally difficult to clean due to the immense amount of resin buildup, especially when they have more complex filtration features.
+They require less prep work than a joint and are generally easier to learn to use than other smoking devices or methods.
+Unfortunately, they can also be exceptionally difficult to clean due to the immense amount of resin buildup, particularly when they have more complex filtration features.

 What you'll need

-Before you begin the process of cleaning your bong, you'll need to gather the following ingredients and materials:
+Before you begin the process of cleaning your bong, you'll need to gather the following materials:

 - Coarse sea salt

 - Two large zipper storage bags